 3/29/16 Introduced by Assembly Member Holden, Assembly Concurrent Resolution No. 158 Relative to Public Postsecondary Education encourages all three higher education segments to expedite efforts to streamline the transfer process and ensure that all general education courses can transfer seamlessly from campus-to-campus and among all three systems.
 8/12/16 AVC Mallon writes t the Office of Advocacy and State Relations, providing an overview of system GE transfer and articulation policies, addressing the concerns of Assembly Concurrent Resolution No. 158 Relative to Public Postsecondary Education .
-ASCSU Chair Miller is copied.
-8/16/16 EVC Blanchard issues survey of campus GE requirements.
+ASCSU Chair Miller is copied, and Chair Miller and AVC Mallon discuss the ACR 158 hearing and the Chancellor's Office written response.
+Additionally, the issue was discussed in the Chancellor's General Education Committee (GEAC), which is chaired by an academic senator and has academic senators among its membership.
+8/16/16 EVC Blanchard issues survey of campus GE requirements, responding to Chancellor White's request for a report of campus GE requirements.
 8/28/17 ASCSU Planning Retreat: ASA Division discusses with senate the external pressures to examine GE policy.
 Results of the campus GE surveys are promised (and later delivered) to ASCSU chair.
-9/13/16 In response to GEAC members discussing draft Title 5 language for quantitative reasoning, AVC Chris Mallon advises GEAC members that EO

-1100 will be revised to include modified language for the GE Breadth Area B4 mathematics/quantitative reasoning requirement, and specifies that Title 5 will not be amended to include a new Area B4 definition.

-Campus GE requirements survey responses due.

-AS-3264-16/EX, Approved Unanimously, ASCSU Accepts QRTF Report and recommendations.
+9/13/16 In response to GEAC members discussing draft Title 5 language for quantitative reasoning, AVC Chris Mallon advises GEAC members that EO 1100 will be revised to include modified language for the GE Breadth Area B4 mathematics/quantitative reasoning requirement, and specifies that Title 5 will not be amended to include a new Area B4 definition.
+9/14/16 Campus GE requirements survey responses due.
+9/14-15/16 AS-3264-16/EX, Approved Unanimously, ASCSU Accepts QRTF Report and recommendations , including the changes to GE Area B4, Mathematics and Quantitative Reasoning.
+Adopting changes related to the task force recommendations will require amending EO 1100.
+AS-3265-16/APEP, Approved, Implementation of Quantitative Reasoning by the Academic Senate CSU

-AS-3265-16/APEP, Approved, Implementation of Quantitative Reasoning Task Force (QRTF) Recommendations That Reflect Items Previously Approved by the Academic Senate CSU
+Task Force (QRTF) Recommendations That Reflect Items Previously Approved